GenichiroAshina7/Glaucoma-Detection-System/README.md

 ```
    Note: myenv can be changed to any wanted name.

 5. Install the required libraries.
-Download requirements.txt to folder and run the command in terminal.
+Download requirements.txt to the folder and run the command in terminal.
    ```bash
    pip install -r requirements.txt
    ```

-7. Download the main.ipynb file to the project folder and open in VSCode.
-Select virtual environment as the kernel
+7. Download the hygd_with_cdr_final.ipynb file to the project folder and open in VSCode.
+Select virtual environment as the kernel.

-8. Select run all.
+8. Clear outputs and run all.

+9. After the program has ended, run app.py.
+Click on localhost to open the Streamlit app.